 My name is Joris and depending in which etymological name dictionary you look it up, it means either farmer or dragon killer.
-I kind of prefer the latter.
+I kind of prefer the first one.
 The long o sound in Joris doesn’t really exist in English amongst other languages and has proven quite tricky for family, friends and people I work with.
 They usually call me Yuris or Jures.
 On my first birthday card from my in-laws it said: “Happy Birthday Yurine”.
-I am not joking!
 You do get used to people mispronouncing your name though.
 What’s in a name anyway, right?

 Learning to pronounce students’ names correctly is part of building positive relationships, a key aspect in holistic education.
 Ambereen Kan baker wrote: Pronouncing students’ names correctly conveys important messages: I care about you, I accept you, and you are important to me.
 By modelling this behaviour, teachers can cultivate a classroom climate that is equitable and fair to students.”